 Detection Duration: Decide whether you need short-term (2-7 days) or long-term (90+ days) monitoring.
 Long-term devices offer a more comprehensive understanding.

-Ease of Use: Consider how simple it is to set up and read results.
+Ease of Use: Consider how simple setting up and reading results is.
 User-friendly interfaces are beneficial.

 Data Logging and Connectivity: Some detectors offer data logging or connect to smartphones for real-time monitoring and data storage.

-Battery Life and Power Source: Consider how often batteries need replacing or if the device needs a constant power source.
+Battery Life and Power Source: Consider how often batteries need to be replaced or if the device requires a constant power source.

 Cost: Balance your budget with the features and accuracy you require.
 Remember, accuracy is paramount for safety.